Keyfactor/pem-pkcs12-remote-windowsorchestrator/README.md

 4. Management (Add) - Add a certificate to a defined certificate store.
 5. Management (Remove) - Remove a certificate from a defined certificate store.

-The PEM_PKCS12 Windows AnyAgent supports the following types of certificate stores:
+The PEM_PKCS12 Windows Orchestrator supports the following types of certificate stores:

 1. PEM trust stores (multiple public (most likely CA) certificates with no private keys).
 2. PEM certificate stores containing one public certificate and one private key.